 Written by Jennifer Ho Sports Dietitian.
 MS, RD, CD.

 Your morning alarm goes off for training.
-Here we go again.
 Energy is low, but you know you have to train.
-You muster up the energy to get ready for your training session.
-When you look for some food, nothing sounds appetizing.
+You don't know what to eat when nothing sounds appetizing.
 Considering your brain is still waking up, it seems easier to do a fasted workout.
 So, coffee, out the door, and off to training.

 Training goes fine.
 The coffee gave you some energy, but not enough to feel strong for 2 hours of exercising.
 You make it through, drink a protein shake, eat breakfast, and figure out what else is on for the day.
 Fast forward to the afternoon, and energy is even lower.
 More coffee, please.
 Caffeine helps a little bit, but when nighttime comes around, you do not sleep great.

 Does any part of this day sound familiar to you?
-In our bustling world, it is easy to reach for a convenient energy source - caffeine through coffee or energy drinks, for example.
+In our bustling world, it is easy to skip fueling and reach for a convenient energy source - caffeine through coffee or energy drinks, for example.
 However, this is not sustainable energy.
 It is temporary.
+You might be wondering, what is fueling?
 Learn to fuel yourself with the right foods so that training and daily life can feel more energized.

 Carbohydrates are the primary energy source for our bodies.
 Simple carbs are important around training for their easy digestibility.
 What exactly is simple?
 Think white bread, apple sauce, pretzels, dried fruit, and bananas.
 Nothing fancy, low-fiber fuel.
 Avoiding high-fiber foods before training minimizes the risk of upset stomachs and unplanned bathroom trips.

 Fats are a secondary fuel source.
 Our bodies do not metabolize them into energy as efficiently as carbs.
 Having a small portion of fats helps with satiety.
 This helps us not feel hungry in the middle of training.
-Too much fat can negatively influence exercise.
-Energy will go towards digesting fats instead of working muscles.
+However, too much fat can negatively influence exercise, as energy will go towards digestion instead of working muscles.

 Protein is essential for muscle maintenance and recovery.
-Even though it has calories, it does not provide energy for our bodies to use.
+Even though it has calories, it is not a primary energy source for our bodies to use.
 Similar to fat, protein can help with satiety.
 Every meal should include protein to help with satiety and muscle health.

 It is ideal to have a full meal 3-4 hours before training and a snack 30 minutes-1 hour before you start exercising.
 This allows your stomach enough time to digest food.
 Full meals consist of a balance of carbohydrates, protein, and fats.
 Snacks should primarily focus on simple carbohydrates.

-Suppose time is your barrier to fueling before training.
+Suppose time is your barrier to fueling for practice.
 Nothing at 4:30am sounds appetizing.
 Fair enough.
 A little bit of fuel is still better than none.
 Try sports drinks or energy chews when you get to training.
 These sources have glucose that the body readily uses for energy.
 Continue to fuel yourself with simple carbs as you train and have a more complete meal afterward.

 The same simple carbs you had before training are still the star during training.
 Think about how hard you are working during exercise.
 Does a hearty grain bowl sound good?
 Probably not.
 Simple sugars that are easy to eat are better.